 2. Who is entitled to short-time working compensation under the new guidelines?

-The Federal Council amended the ordinary scope of application of the short-time working compensation in several steps in the context of the extraordinary measures taken in connection with the COVID-19 epidemic.
+The Federal Council extended the scope of application of the short-time working compensation in several steps in the context of the extraordinary measures taken in connection with the COVID-19 epidemic.
 The extended scope of application applies retroactively from 1 March 2020 and is limited until 31 August 2020.
-Notwithstanding the provisions of the law, the following persons, who are normally excluded, are therefore entitled to compensation
+Notwithstanding the provisions of the Federal Act on Unemployment Insurance, the following persons, who are normally excluded, are now entitled to compensation